J-rayX/Huckleberry/README.md

 # Huckleberry Agency Website

-In this workshop, you'll build a minimal landing page for an agency.
+A minimal landing page for an agency.

 This mockup is built entirely using _flow layout_: no Flexbox, no grid, no absolute positioning, no media queries.
-It relies heavily on padding, margin, and border, as well as some of the tricks we learned in Module 1.
+It relies heavily on padding, margin, and border, as well as some of the tricks I learned in Module 1 of  Josh Comeau's course.

 <img alt="Desktop-sized screenshot of an agency landing page" src="./docs/huckleberry-desktop.png" style="" />